Bowler speeds

 Chamu Chibhabha (max 120 kmh · avg 115 kmh)

 Often playing the role of first or second change, Chibhabha is a typical medium pace bowler that would in any other team only be turned to "for that breakthrough", much in the same way Andrew Symonds of Australia is used.
-If Chibhabha could work on his accuracy, he could turn into a genuinely good allrounder.
+If Chibhabha could work on his accuracy and more importantly his economy rate, he could turn into a genuinely good allrounder.

 Tawanda Mupariwa (max 110 kmh · avg 100 kmh)